Chestnut soup

 Step 9 of 10:

-For the topping, melt the butter in a small pan, add the apple pieces, let them soften, and caramelize with the sugar.
+For the topping, melt the butter in a small Frying Pan, add the apple pieces, let them soften gently, and caramelise them with the sugar.
 Stir in the nuts.
-Just before serving, mix in the coarsely chopped parsley.
+Shortly before Serve, fold in the coarsely chopped parsley.

 Step 10 of 10:

-Both the soup and the topping can be prepared the day before.
+Both the soup and the topping can easily be prepared the day before.
 Simply reheat everything briefly.